Effective date: December 20, 2016

 - A Mental Health Assessment (MHA) is required.

-- CES III staff will determine if a DSM diagnosis has been completed by the worker’s psychologist or psychiatrist.
+- Operations staff will determine if a DSM diagnosis has been completed by the worker’s psychologist or psychiatrist.

-- If the worker has received a DSM diagnosis for the injury, CES staff will confirm that the DSM diagnosis was completed by a psychiatrist or psychologist licensed to practice and make diagnoses.
+- If the worker has received a DSM diagnosis for the injury, Operations staff will confirm that the DSM diagnosis was completed by a psychiatrist or psychologist licensed to practice and make diagnoses.

 - If there is insufficient evidence in the diagnosis to make this determination, staff will request WCB’s Health Care Services (HCS) to arrange a MHA.